couchbase/rhmap/store/README.md

+# store - persisted data structures

+The data structures provided by the store package are intended to avoid memory allocations whenever possible, at the potential tradeoff in ease-of-use of the API's.

+When memory usage grows too large, these data structures are designed to spill to mmap()'ed files.

+These data structures are intended for ephemeral data processing, where data spilled to files, for example, are considered temporary.
+Long term persistence concerns like versioning, atomic writes, crash recovery, etc, are not part of these implementations.

-RHStore is a hashmap that uses the robinhood algorithm.
+## RHStore - a persisted hashmap that uses the robinhood algorithm

-Unlike an RHMap, the key/val bytes placed into an RHStore are owned or managed by the RHStore.
+Unlike an rhmap.RHMap, the key/val bytes placed into an RHStore are owned or managed by the RHStore.

-RHStore also has more hook-points or callback API's than an RHMap, as RHStore is intended for advanced users who might use the hook-points to build a persistent data structure (i.e., spill data out to disk).

-The RHStore's internal data structures are also more "flat" than an RHMap's, allowing for easier persistence than when using an RHMap.
-For example, the slots in an RHMap are []Item struct's, whereas the slots in an RHStore are []uint64's.
+## Heap - a min-heap that can spill out to files

+This can be useful for sorting and "OFFSET/LIMIT" processing.

+## Chunks - tracks sequence of persisted chunk files

+Each chunk file is the same physical size (e.g., 4MB).